Get Set For Trump Revisions To Your Affordable Care Act Insurance

 The Trump administration's proposed rule aimed at stabilizing the existing health law's insurance marketplace could have rapid, dramatic effects — perhaps as soon as early summer — on people who do not get insurance through work, and buy it on the Affordable Care Act's exchanges instead.

-If the changes the administration proposed in February hold up in the final draft — which is expected out soon — look for a shorter enrollment window, tighter vetting of people who sign up outside of those open periods and efforts to penalize consumers who don't maintain "continuous coverage."
+If the changes the administration proposed in February hold up in the final draft, which is expected out soon, look for a shorter enrollment window, tighter vetting of people who sign up outside of those open periods and efforts to penalize consumers who don't maintain "continuous coverage."

 The controversial proposal by the Department of Health and Human Services drew letters from nearly 4,000 organizations and individuals during an unusually short, 20-day public comment period that ended in early March.
 Consumer advocacy groups hate the proposal, saying it would wreak havoc by making it harder to get coverage.